 Set a timer

 When I’m working at my computer, I find that the hours pass by in a flash.
 Before I know it, I’ve been sitting on my butt the whole time, moving little more than my fingers across the keyboard.
 To combat this, I started setting the timer on my phone to remind me to stand up and take a walk every 45 minutes.
 It can be as simple as walking to the break room or back.
 Alternatively, go outside and do a couple of laps around the building.
-If you work from home or have a relatively private office, download the Move app.
-You can set it for certain intervals and it will send you notifications to remind you to get up and move, with specified activities.
+If you work from home or have a relatively private office, set a timer on your phone to remind you to get up and move every hour.

 Recruit your co-workers